chris73it/chris73it.github.io/_posts/2025-07-16-TryHackMe-SilverPlatter-Walkthrough.md

 drwxrwxrwt 12 root root 4096 Jul 23 01:24 .
 ```

-Notice that pretty much anybody can do anything in this directory.
+Pretty much anybody can do anything in this directory.

 # Privilege Escalation